weilin9999/WeiLin-ComfyUI-prompt-all-in-one/README_EN.md

 # Version update introduction

-> Last updated: 2024-10-04
+> Last updated: 2024-10-20

+> 3.6.9 Version Introduction
+>
+> 1. Fixed known BUG: Offline translation model translation problem in API Settings, fixed

+<details>

+<summary>
+Click here for more updates from the past
+</summary>

 > 3.6.8 Version Introduction
 >
 > 1. New - Global shortcut key (Set the default to CTRL+ALT+W in ComfyUI Settings to call the global editor)
 > 2. New - Floating ball hiding Settings
 > 3. Modification - Settings interface optimization ADAPTS to the new UI of the new version of ComfyUI

-<details>

-<summary>
-Click here for more updates from the past
-</summary>

 > 3.6.5 Version Introduction
 >